-The migration of the SmartThings classic app to the new SmartThings app is underway and I’m going to talk to you about what the process is like, and a few ways you can prepare for this major change to your favorite smart home platform.
+The SmartThings Migration from the classic app to the new SmartThings app is underway and I’m going to talk to you about what the SmartThings Migration process is like, and a few ways you can prepare for this major change to your favorite smart home platform.

 Let’s reference Simon Sinek and his great work for a moment…it’s important to start with the WHY.